Beckalz/hello-world/README.md

 Hello!

-My name is Rebecca.
-I love programming in C++ and am begining to play around with Java as well.
-I'm currently taking a Server-sode Web Pogramming class!
+My name is Rebecca and I'm a Computer Science major at SJSU.
+My strongest language's are currently C++ and Java but I also have some Assembly experience.